bnprks/BPCells/README.md

 # BPCells

 BPCells is a package for high performance single cell analysis on RNA-seq and ATAC-seq datasets.
-It can analyze a 1.3M cell dataset with 2GB of RAM in under 10 minutes.
+It can analyze a 1.3M cell dataset with 2GB of RAM in around 10 minutes ([benchmarks](https://bnprks.github.io/BPCells/articles/web-only/benchmarks.html)).
 This makes analysis of million-cell datasets practical on a laptop.

 BPCells provides: